haidar47x/in-your-pocket/README.md

 ## In Your Pocket Chrome Extension

 In Your Pocket is an alternative solution to the official Pocket Chrome extension.
-It provides additional features and in-browser Pocket experience.
+It provides additional features and in-browser (Pocket)[https://getpocket.com] experience.
+In Your Pocket is inspired by the open-source project [In My Pocket](https://addons.mozilla.org/en-US/firefox/addon/in-my-pocket/) for Mozilla Firefox.
 If you think you can help improve this project, feel free to contribute.

 ### Download